lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/05-Louchebem/README.md

 ### A bit of research

 * Louchébem is a type of French slang that was originally spoken by Parisian butchers.
 Read [this article](https://en.wikipedia.org/wiki/Louch%C3%A9bem) to find out a bit more about it.
 * Very simply, you take a normal French word like **"PATRON"**.
-You take the first letter ("P") off, and replace it with an "L".
-Then, you put the first letter ("P") at the end of the word, followed by one of the louchebem suffixes, e.g. -EM. **So "PATRON" becomes "LATRONPEM".** Easy right? 😉
+You take the first consonant group (letters before the first vowel), and replace it with an "L".
+Then, you put that first consonant group at the end of the word, followed by one of the louchebem suffixes, e.g. -EM. **So "PATRON" becomes "LATRONPEM".** Easy right? 😉
 * Ask yourself what the main issues are going to be when building your translator (choice of the final suffix, how to handle beginning of words, what the different scenarios are for a given word in input...)

 ### Write the pseudo-code